vivchar/RendererRecyclerViewAdapter/README.md

 # Renderer Recycler View Adapter

-Now you do not need to implement adapters for RecyclerView.
-You can easily use several types of cells in a single list.
+* Now you do not need to implement adapters for RecyclerView.
+* You can easily use several types of cells in a single list.
+* Using this library will protect you from the appearance of any business logic in an adapter :)

 ## Gradle